festuskyalomutua/Globalnet-Investment-Company/README.md

 Globalnet investment company.
-this is an inestment portfolio for ict related services. your best ICT solutions company.
+this is an investment portfolio for ict related services. your best ICT solutions company.